- Written by Dr.Mehmet Demircioglu

 Additionally, the surgeon should have a wealth of experience performing beard transplants.
 A 2018 study published in the Aesthetic Surgery Journal suggests that higher experience and specialization positively correlate with better patient outcomes.

-Before-and-after portfolios are a tangible testament to a surgeon’s expertise and artistic eye.
+Before and after portfolios are a tangible testament to a surgeon’s expertise and artistic eye.
 By examining these, you get an invaluable visual perspective on their capabilities.
 Such portfolios allow you to gauge the surgeon’s technical skill and aesthetic style, aligning it with your desired outcome.
-According to a 2020 survey by the American Society of Plastic Surgeons, 95% of respondents found these portfolios helpful in their decision-making process.
+According to a 2020 survey by the American Society of Plastic Surgeons, 95% of respondents found these portfolios helpful in their decision making process.

 During the initial consultation, specific inquiries can provide deeper insight into the surgeon’s qualifications and what you can expect from the procedure.

-Questions to consider include:
+Questions to discuss

 Additionally, this is the opportunity to discuss your expectations and any apprehensions you may have.
 Open dialogue at this stage can lead to more tailored treatment and better outcomes.